WonderTools/TutorialsMongoDb/Day2.md

 ```

 ### Task
+1. Create a AirTravel database and create a passenger data collection

-1. Insert 3 passenger records with one past air travel history
+2. Insert 3 passenger records with one past air travel history
-2. Update 1 passenger record with new age, new surname & history entry.
+3. Update 1 passenger record with new age, new surname & history entry.
-3. Find 1 passenger with age above 25 years( or a value of your choice)
+4. Find 1 passenger with age above 25 years( or a value of your choice)
-4. Delete all passenger who's travel history has "DELHI" airport.
+5. Delete all passenger who's travel history has "DELHI" airport.

+*Note: Please retain this database as we will be using it in the next session*